 If you can access the WordPress admin area, try to change the WordPress theme.

 Alternatively, you can also change themes by editing the MySQL database via phpMyAdmin in the control panel.
 Here’s how to do it with the hPanel:

-To see a list of installed themes on your database that can be used to change the existing one, go to the wp-content/themes directory using File Manager.
+Important: To see a list of installed themes on your database that can be used to change the existing one, go to the wp-content/themes directory using File Manager.

-Another way to get rid of the internal server error is to check your current .htaccess file and make sure that it’s not corrupted.
+Another way to get rid of the server error 500 is to check your current .htaccess file and make sure that it’s not corrupted.
 However, you can also just create a completely new one.
 Here’s what you need to do:

 php_value upload_max_filesize 128M php_value post_max_size 128M php_value max_execution_time 300 php_value max_input_time 300 php_value memory_limit 256M